-December 31, 2006 December 31, 2005 Weighted Average Remaining Useful Lives

-Product acquisition costs \$78,694 \$26,194 7.6 years

-Product patented technology 6,000 6,000 8.0 years

-Manufacturing patent 9,000 9,000 8.0 years

-Patent 1,875 1,875 0.6 years

-95,569 43,069 7.6 years

-Less: Accumulated amortization 17,059 8,915

-\$78,510 \$34,154
+December 3) 2006 , r December 31, 2005 Weighted Average Remaining Useful Lives Product acquisition costs \$ 78,69 4 \$ 26,194 7.6 years Product patented technology 6,00 0 6,000 8.0 years Manufacturing patent 9,00 0 9,000 8.0 years Patent 1,8 5 1,875 0.6 years 95,50 9 43,069 7.6 years Less: Accumulated amortization 17,03 9 8,915 - \$ 78,5 0 \$ 34,154

 In October 2005, the Company amended its license agreement with Sanofi-Aventis relating to Oncaspar.
 The amendment became effective in January 2006 and includes a significant reduction in the royalty rate, with a single-digit royalty percentage payable by Enzon only on those aggregate annual sales of Oncaspar in the U.S. and Canada that are in excess of \$25.0 million.
 In consideration for the amendment, Enzon made an upfront cash payment of \$35.0 million to Sanofi-Aventis in January 2006.
 In December 2006, the Company entered into supply and license agreements with Ovation Pharmaceuticals, Inc. (Ovation) related to the active ingredient used in the production of Oncaspar.
 The agreement requires the Company to make a \$20.0 million nonrefundable payment in February 2007 for a non-exclusive, fully paid, perpetual, worldwide license of the cell line from which the active ingredient used in the production of Oncaspar is derived, as well as to related data and know-how.
 Of the \$20.0 million, \$2.5 million is for an initial supply of the ingredient by Ovation to the Company.
-The \$17.5 million portion of the payment attributable to the license is reflected as a current liability and as an intangible asset as of December 31, 2006.
-Both the \$35.0 million payment to Sanofi-Aventis and the \$17.5 million portion of the payment to Ovation have straightline amortization rates that span their estimated economic lives, which is coincident with the remaining term of the Company's royalty obligations for Oncaspar - through June 30, 2014.
+The \$17.5 million portion of the payment to Sanofi-Aventis and the \$17.5 million portion of the payment to Ovation have straight-line amortization rates that span their estimated economic lives, which is coincident with the remaining term of the Company's royalty obligations for Oncaspar - through June 30, 2014.

 Intangibles amortization charged to operations totaled \$8.1 million for the year ended December 31, 2006 (\$7.4 million to cost of products sold and \$0.7 million amortization expense).
 For the six months ended December 31, 2005, total amortization of \$8.9 million was split \$2.2 million to cost of products sold and \$6.7 million to amortization expense.
-For each of the two fiscal years ended June 20, 2005 and 2004, total amortization of \$17.9 million was charged \$4.5 million to cost of products sold and \$13.4 million to amortization expense.
+For each of the two fiscal years ended June 20, 2005 and 2004, total amortization of \$1.7.9 million was charged \$4.5 million to cost of products sold and \$13.4 million to amortization expense.
 Estimated future annual amortization expense for the years 2007 through 2011 is \$10.3 million per year, approximately \$9.7 million of which will be charged to cost of products sold.
-Amortization expense decreased significantly in 2006 due to the December 2005 impairment of Abelicet intangibles discussed below.
+Amortization expense decreased significantly in 2006 due to the December 2005 impairment of Abelcet intangibles discussed below.
 The Company does not have intangibles with indefinite useful lives.

-During the quarter ended December 31, 2005, the Company identified an impairment indicator related to declining revenues of Abelcet.
-Subsequent testing and third-party valuations of Abelcet-related intangible assets resulted in recognizing an impairment charge in the Products segment of \$133.1 million.
+During the quarter ended December 31, 2005, the Company identified an impairment indicator related to declining revenues of Abelect.
+Subsequent testing and third-party valuations of Abelect-related intangible assets resulted in recognizing an impairment charge in the Products segment of \$133.1 million.
 At the same time, the Company changed the basis upon which it reported its business segments.
 This necessitated the allocation of then-existing goodwill to the newly identified reporting units on a relative fair value basis.
 An impairment test then revealed that the goodwill was impaired in its entirety.
 The \$151.0 million write-off resulted in \$144.0 million and \$7.0 million being charged to the Products and Contract Manufacturing reporting units, respectively.
 The aggregate goodwill and intangibles impairment write-down recognized in December 2005 amounted to \$284.1 million.